 - between the breasts

-earlier than normally seen, such as in puberty can be a sign of androgen excess.
+earlier than normally seen, such as in puberty, it can be a sign of androgen excess.

-If caught early enough, it can often be treated relatively easily by making sure our hormones return to their
+If caught early enough, it can often be treated relatively easily by returning hormones

-today for measuring the degree of hairiness or hirsutism a woman is experiencing.You
+This test measures the degree of hairiness or hirsutism a woman is experiencing.You

-to your healthcare practitioner, and talk about what’s normal for your own personal hair growth versus
+practitioner to talk about what’s normal for your own personal hair growth versus

 what’s been happening lately.
 Although the results can vary women with scores higher

-unusual for you.
-Dramatic changes in our external lives can also sometimes trigger changes in how we perceive
+Dramatic events in our external lives can sometimes trigger changes in how we perceive

-ourselves — as well as how we think others perceive us.
+ourselves, as well as how we think others perceive us.

 Self-perception: emotions and our hair

 you are you looking at yourself differently these days.

 isn’t indicative of a serious physical problem.
 If the heavy hair growth is sudden,

+So what can I do about it?
 Solutions for unwanted hair growth

 Most women who deal with their extra hair on a regular basis have some sort of system